dhabutrupti/Msc-project-/README.md

 # Msc-project-

-This a project work for academic submission under post graduation programme The task is to build classifcation model
+The task is to build classifcation model
 1) Chronic kidney disease data ;
    TEch used : Decision tree,